Janko Tipsarević

 Janko Tipsarević (Јанко Типсаревић, /sh/; born 22 June 1984) is a Serbian tennis coach and former professional player.
-He is also a politician, serving as a member of the City Assembly of Belgrade since 21 June 2024.
-He is also a member of the populist Serbian Progressive Party (SNS).

 In tennis, his career-high singles ranking is world No. 8, achieved on 2 April 2012.
 In his career, he won 4 ATP World Tour titles, one ATP doubles title, three Futures, and 15 Challenger titles.
 Tipsarević also won the 2001 Australian Open junior title.
 He holds notable victories over former world No. 1 players Carlos Moyá, Marat Safin, Lleyton Hewitt, Juan Carlos Ferrero, Andy Roddick, his compatriot Novak Djokovic, and Andy Murray.
 His best results at a Grand Slam tournament were reaching the quarterfinals at the US Open in 2011 and 2012.

 Early life

 Tipsarević was born in Belgrade, Serbia (then SFR Yugoslavia).
 His father, Pavle, is a professor, and his mother, Vesna, is a housewife.
 He also has a younger brother, Veljko (Вељко).
 He finished high school and in 2006 completed his degree in Sports Management at the University of Belgrade.

 He began pursuing tennis at age six.
 At the age of nine, he joined the New Belgrade Tennis Club where he trained under the guidance of Russian coach Roman Savochkin.